Lea Salonga: 1989–1992: Miss Saigon and Aladdin

 On September 20, 1989, Miss Saigon premiered at the Theatre Royal, Drury Lane to critical acclaim, following a gala performance the previous evening before Diana, Princess of Wales.
 For her performance, Salonga won the 1990 Laurence Olivier Award for Best Actress in a Musical.
 She also starred alongside Herbert Bautista in the anthology horror film Dear Diary (1989).
 In June 1990, she received the Presidential Merit Award from President Corazon Aquino for her contributions to the arts, and in December of the same year, she headlined A Miss Called Lea, a televised homecoming concert in Manila with the Philippine Philharmonic Orchestra and Ateneo de Manila College Glee Club.

+In 1991, Salonga struggled to find another role.
+In an interview with the BBC, she said that "my agent would be submitting me for auditions, [but people were still] like 'No, we won't see her because she's Asian.
+They were unable to imagine someone like me playing [those] roles."